vishwaksenan/sentiment_analysis_LSTM_CNN/README.md

 #### For pre-processing, nltk is used.
 #### For the neural networks, keras is used.
 LSTM is actually an RNN layer.
 But while training big texts using LSTM, the training time increases.
-Therefore, we convert the single line of integers into 2D matrix and convol a kernal matrix over the data and make the operations fasters.
+Therefore, we convert the list of integers into 2D matrix and use kernal matrix over the 2D matrix to make it fasters.
 Therefore, we use a CNN model over an RNN model and make our more efficient.